omar-sharif03/omar-sharif03.github.io/_pages/research.md

   - /about.html
 ---

-[Deep Learning, Natural Lanugage Processing]

 Some of the areas I wish to work are,

  * Undesired (aggressive, abusive, fake, hate) social media text detection and classification
- * Sentiment analysis, Emotion recognition, Question answering
+ * Sentiment analysis, Emotion recognition, Question answering,
  * Multimodal NLP (abuse detection by analyzing text and image, video/image captionaing)
  * Multilingual and low-resource NLP